usdigitalresponse/arpa-reporter/README.md

 `$ yarn test:server-aws-ses`

 These Yarn commands are specified in the package.json file.

 Setting up AWS is somewhat more complicated than setting up Nodemailer.
 The test environment tests both, but before running the tests you need to add .env files to the tests/server-aws-ses and tests/server-nodemailer directories on your development system.
 You can just rename the 'env' files in those directories and add the credentials.

 At runtime the system scans the environment for AWS credentials first, then if it can't find them, Nodemailer credentials.

 #### To use a regular email account
-The test environment uses an existing dedicated Gmail account - "caresreportertest@gmail.com."
-When a customer deploys Cares-Reporter in production they will need to supply their own email account.
+The test environment uses an existing dedicated Gmail account - "arpareportertest@gmail.com."
+When a customer deploys Arpa-Reporter in production they will need to supply their own email account.
 To use Nodemailer, add the following keys to the environment.

 `NODEMAILER_HOST e.g. "smtp.gmail.com"`